-Disney Planning Tip #1: Keep it short and sweet
+Disney Planning Tip #1: Keep your Disney trip short and sweet

-A Disney theme park, for most people, is a like rich chocolate dessert.
+A Disney World vacation, for most people, is a like rich chocolate dessert.
 The third park you visit, especially if you visit them in a row, starts to taste like the 17th Oreo, no longer sweet and a really bad idea.

 We always start our Walt Disney World vacation at Disney resort hotels (Read our reviews of our Walt Disney World Resort faves like the Grand Floridian, Beach & Yacht Club, and Contemporary) and then check into a different hotel for true relaxation.

 Disney Planning Tip #2: Plan way in advance

 The is the most important Disney World tip.
 Ideally, you need at least seven months to plan a knockout Disney vacation where everything you want is available.
 I know that sounds crazy.
 This is the mistake most first-timers make.
 Learning how to plan a Disney vacation is about having all the options before things book up.